explodingcamera/tinywasm/BENCHMARKS.md

 ### Conclusion

 After profiling and fixing some low-hanging fruits, I found the biggest bottleneck to be Vector operations, especially for the Value Stack, and having shared access to Memory Instances using RefCell.
 These are the two areas I will be focusing on improving in the future, trying out Arena Allocation and other data structures to improve performance.
 Additionally, typed FuncHandles have a significant overhead over the untyped ones, so I will be looking into improving that as well.
 Still, I'm quite happy with the results, especially considering the use of standard Rust data structures.

+Something that made a much bigger difference than I expected was to give compiler hints about cold paths, and to force inlining of some functions.
+This made the benchmarks 30%+ faster in some cases.
+A lot of places in the codebase have comments about what optimizations have been done.

 # Running benchmarks